The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: Introduction

-To obtain equations of motions of Abelian or non-Abelian KK theories (most of gravitational theories) we conventionally prefer to employ well-established Hilbert-Einstein action as a gravitational Lagrangian.
-However, there is an alternatively Yang-Mills-style gravitational formulations (also known as gauge theories of gravitation) which had already been considered very early by Weyl~\cite{weyl1}, Lanczos~\cite{lanczos}, Lichnerowicz~\cite{lichnerowicz}, Stephenson~\cite{stephenson}, Higgs~\cite{higgs}, Kilmister and Newman~\cite{kilmister}, later improved by Yang~\cite{yang} and further investigated by Thompson~\cite{thompson}, Pavelle~\cite{pavelle} and Fairchild~\cite{fairchild}.
+To obtain equations of motions of Abelian or non-Abelian KK theories (most of gravitational theories), we conventionally prefer to employ well-established Hilbert$-$Einstein action which is linear in the curvature as a gravitational Lagrangian.
+However, there are alternatively Yang$-$Mills-style gravitational formulations (also known as gauge theories of gravitation, see Utiyama~\cite{utiyama}) which had already been considered very early by Weyl~\cite{weyl1} as a unified theory, Lanczos~\cite{lanczos}, Lichnerowicz~\cite{lichnerowicz}, Stephenson~\cite{stephenson}, Higgs~\cite{higgs}, Kilmister and Newman~\cite{kilmister} for symmetric connection and metric, Loos~\cite{Loos}, Loos and Treat~\cite{Loos1} later improved by Yang~\cite{yang} for nonmetricity $GL(4,R)$ gauge theory, further investigated and discussed by Pavelle~\cite{pavelle}, Fairchild~\cite{fairchild,fairchild1,fairchild2}, more recently Vassiliev~\cite{Vassiliev} as well as Mielke and Maggiolo~\cite{Maggiolo} in detail.